jpsca/properform/docs/docs/faq.md

 (However, you can use `loop.run_in_executor()` to run it from asyncio, without blocking the main event loop).

-I hope a future Python version (4?) removes this forced separation, so you can transparently call the same code from sync and async functions (like JavaScript does, for example).
+I hope that a future version of Python (4?) removes this forced separation, so you can transparently call the same code from sync and async functions (like you do in JavaScript, for example).

 ## How can I contribute to Proper Form?